The Field Survey is sponsored by Wildlife Acoustics.

 By taking part in this survey you can help us find out how noctule, serotine, common pipistrelle and soprano pipistrelle are faring across the UK.
 In Northern Ireland, Leisler's bat is monitored instead of noctule and serotine.
 Serotine is not likely to be found in northern England and Scotland, so in these areas only noctule and pipistrelles will typically be recorded on this survey.

 You will need a heterodyne (tuneable) bat detector and experience of identifying the target species.
 We have a limited number of bat detectors which we can lend to volunteers.
 If you would like to borrow equipment please click here.

-You will be allocated one or more 1km squares to survey.
+*You will either have chosen or been allocated one or more 1km squares to survey.
 If the survey is at a new location you will need to map out a route.
 Mapping instructions will be included in the resource pack.
 If you need help with any aspect of taking part in this survey, contact us at email@example.com.

-June/early July - visit your site during the day
+Visit your site during the day in June/early July

 Carry out a daytime recce of your site to make sure your route is suitable and all walks and spots are safe and accessible.
 If needed, modify the route to avoid potential hazards when walking at night, or contact us for a different site.

 You should not survey alone, so you will need one or more survey buddies.
 Bring friends or family along for safety and to share the excitement of watching bats!

-Once you have completed your surveys, input your results online or post us your completed survey form.
+Once you have completed your surveys, submit your counts online or post your completed survey form to Freepost BAT CONSERVATION.